Razbotics/Cam-IMU-Sync/README.md

 # Cam-IMU-Sync
-ROS repository for accurate syncing of MPU9250 IMU with Arducam MT9V034 global shutter camera frames.
+This ROS repository contains packages for accurate timestamp syncing of MPU9250 IMU with Arducam MT9V034 global shutter camera image frames.
+Time stamping is done using Arduino by triggering the camera and sending the trigger time to the host computer.
+This repository is use for running Visual Inertial Odometry algorithms.